swift-server/swift-aws-lambda-runtime/Sources/AWSLambdaRuntimeCore/Documentation.docc/Deployment.md

  }
 }
 ```
-The code assumes you already built the Swift Lambda function with the `swift package archive --allow-network-connections docker` command.
-The ZIP file is located in the `.build/plugins/AWSLambdaPackager/outputs/AWSLambdaPackager/MyLambda/MyLambda.zip` folder.
+The code assumes you already built and packaged the APIGateway Lambda function with the `swift package archive --allow-network-connections docker` command, as described in the [Prerequisites](#prerequisites) section.

 You can write code to add an API Gateway to invoke your Lambda function.
 The following code creates an HTTP API Gateway that triggers the Lambda function.